 The dictum refers to the legal status of a proselyte, even if it includes the notion of forgiveness of sins and a break with the past (Jewish Antecedents, 51–55; cf. Keener, Spirit, 146-49; Smith, “Jewish Proselyte Baptism,” 24).

 For Hannah K. Harrington, Jacob Milgrom demonstrates “that the death/life dynamic undergirds the entire biblical purity system” (“Purification,” 120).
 Yet, this is different than saying that Jews understood ritual purity to involve death and rebirth when ritually immersing, especially when this is never explained in the HB.
 Moreover, Milgrom’s conclusion pertains to the entire purity system, which also includes blood sacrifices, not just water.
 Of course, not all scholars accept Milgrom’s theory.
-See, Jacob Milgrom, Leviticus 1–16: A New Translation with Introduction and Commentary, AYBC 3 (New York: Double Day, 1998); Jonathan Klawans, Purity, Sacrifice, and the Temple: Symbolism and Supersessionism in the Study of Ancient Judaism (Oxford: Oxford University Press, 2006).
+See, Jacob Milgrom, Leviticus 1–16: A New Translation with Introduction and Commentary, AYBC 3 (New York: Doubleday, 1998); Jonathan Klawans, Purity, Sacrifice, and the Temple: Symbolism and Supersessionism in the Study of Ancient Judaism (Oxford: Oxford University Press, 2006).

 Beasley-Murray notes, “we have no ground for believing that John regarded all Jews as virtually Gentiles (such a conclusion from Mt.
 3:9 would be a misuse of the passage)” (Baptism, 41; cf. Robinson, “Baptism of John,” 183).
 Smith points out there are two main arguments offered to explain why Jews would have been called to a gentile conversion ritual: (1) the entire Jewish nation was essentially like gentiles due to sin and (2) since the Rabbis thought that the Sinai generation had been baptized before entering the covenant—this being the reason for proselyte baptism—so John, following this rationale, calls Israel to an eschatological, wilderness baptism in view of entering the age to come (“Jewish Proselyte Baptism,” 26–27).